dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

       property "owned" by individuals)

-- but the point is, the main incentivization structures for communism and democracy basically just replace $$$ for affluence.
+- but the point is, the main incentivization structures for communism and democracy basically just exchanges $$$ for affluence with government institutions.
   - it's really one for another. both systems require the diffusion of influence through currency and social institutions.
     - communism and socialism with controlled economies depend more on